Satoshi-Engineering/Push2Nextcloud/README.md

 <img src="docs/img/share2.png" width="300"/>

-3. Choose "File Drop" which means even if someone get the url, the files can not be seen.
+3. Choose "File Drop" which means even if someone else discovers the url, the files can not be seen.
    - Also check "Hide download" and
    - check "Password protect" and choose a good password, this will be your `NEXTCLOUD_PWD`